KristinaP09/kristinap09.github.io/_posts/2025-04-08-With-Supporters-Like-These-Blog-Post.md

+---
+layout: post
-# With “Supporters” Like These, Who Needs Saboteurs?
+title: "With “Supporters” Like These, Who Needs Saboteurs?"
+date: 2025-04-08
+author: Anonymous Observer
+tags: [unauthorized-research, surveillance, satire, clown-network, blog-series]
+---

 ## Introduction – The Help That Hurts
 I have a special kind of **guardian angel** in my life – the kind that *accidentally* pushes you off a cliff just to rush down and offer a bandage.
 These individuals (let’s call them my **benevolent bullies**) insist they’re *only here to help*, but their version of “help” always comes with strings attached, fine print, and a spotlight for their own performance.
 Over time, I’ve learned the hard way that when someone’s *support* is just a cover for protecting their **fragile reputation**, the whole act turns absurdly theatrical.
 It’s a bit like being the only sober person at a masquerade: everyone’s pretending, playing roles, and you’re just standing there thinking, *Is this a joke?*